digime/digime-sdk-nodejs/README.md

 Check out the class [here](https://github.com/lifeomic/attempt/blob/master/src/index.ts#L14-L27)

 ### Establishing a session
-To start fetching data into your application, you will need to authorise a session.
+To start requesting or returning data to the user, you will need to first establish a session.
 The authorisation flow is separated into two phases:

-Initialise a session with Digi.me API which returns a session object.
+Initialise a session with digi.me API which returns a session object.
 ```typescript
 establishSession = async (
     appId: string,